 I cursed my sock tan lines for years and was always embarrassed by them when trying to sport a summer dress with wedges, say.
 Unfortunately, it took advice from a brother-in-law before I happened on the solution: socks that hit below the ankle.

 So I ran right over to Sports Basement and bought five pairs of small, no show socks.
 I was elated.

 Until I washed them and tried to run in them.
 They were too short and kept slipping down to my heel.
 Every run involved many stops to yank my socks back up.
 Still, I persisted.
 I figured that I'd eventually yank the socks into compliance.
 I would just make them work.
 After all, I had spent almost $100 on running socks.

 But soon I began to dread the sock pulling ritual of my runs.
 I knew what the solution was - try another pair in a different size - but I couldn't get myself to go back to the store.
 I ran in ill-suited socks for over two months.
 I obviously couldn't return laundered socks, so my cost was sunk and that burned me.
 We humans tend to feel more pain from loss than we do joy from gain.
 Finally, two weeks ago, I had had enough and I went back to the store and bought new socks.

-You may think me cheap, but the socks were really the manifestation of a bad habit I have – trying to make things work.
-I’m a survivor so I’m always trying to make lemonade out of lemons, but the reality is that is not always the best approach to life.
-Overdone it becomes more a way to repress one’s true wants and needs, and is a lack of respect for self, a lack of self-worth.
+You may think me cheap, but the socks were really the manifestation of a bad habit I have - trying to make things work.
+I'm a survivor so I'm always trying to make lemonade out of lemons, but the reality is that's not always the best approach to life.
+Overdone it becomes more a way to repress one's true wants and needs which translates to a lack of respect for self, a lack of self-worth.

 As for my tan lines?
 Well, I hate to admit this, but I still have them!
 They are just lower on my feet.
 I guess there is just no getting around who I am.
 But at least now I know I can be me and be comfortable.